PolytopiaNerd/PolytopiaCityOrigin/README.md

 # PolytopiaCityOrigin
-A project to tell who the original owner of a city was in the game The Battle Of Polytopia by Midjiwan AB.
+A project to tell what tribe originally owned a city in the game The Battle Of Polytopia by Midjiwan AB.

 This is in a first stage of development and so is not always correct.